Grab your reader’s attention

 Get Your Facts Right

 Do your research; check the sources of your facts.
-The internet is a wonderful resource for research but so much of it is inaccurate or just plain wrong.
+The internet is a wonderful resource but so much of it is inaccurate or just plain wrong.
 Even when cross checking several sources always bear in mind that they can all have copied one another.
-If you cannot go there, see it or do it get a quotable first-hand source.
+If you cannot go there, see it or do it find a quotable first-hand source.
 If you cannot establish exactly what happened, for example when writing in an historical context, quote more than one reliable source.
 Quoting from other writers is not plagiarism but always recognise your sources.
 Provide a link to any articles you have quoted when researching you own.

 Use attention grabbing pictures.